TheDefaultGuy/osu-wiki/wiki/History_of_osu!taiko/en.md

 ### Harder Maps

-The event that started the Age of Creativity was the [first Taiko-only mapping contest](https://osu.ppy.sh/home/news/2015-04-13-monthly-beatmapping-contest-9-taiko-only) which was announced on the 13th of April, 2015.
+The event that started the Age of Creativity was the first Taiko-only mapping contest which was announced on the 13th of April, 2015. [^TaikoContest]

 A few months later, the first black icon Taiko difficulty was ranked, [8 Sides of Nico Nico Douga](https://osu.ppy.sh/beatmapsets/192392#taiko/457542) by the mapper ::{ flag=KR}:: [bbj0920](https://osu.ppy.sh/users/87546).
 This is significant because even though Taiko maps were considerably hard from the very beginning, there were no ranked maps hard enough to actually challenge top players.